matthew-boyens/BibleGateway-to-Obsidian/README.md

   You can just use Gen-01#1-3 (Displayed as Gen-01>1-3) but it is a bit harder to read.
 (If preferred, then uncomment line 101 and comment out 102 and this will revert to the previous format)
 * Added  `bg2md.rb` for connivence from [jgclark/BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown), so this script should work out of the box.

+## Quickstart

+Open the folder of this readme in terminal

+Run

+`./bg2obs.sh -v NLT -b -e -i` to download the NLT version

 # BibleGateway-to-Obsidian
 This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script to export for use in [Obsidian](https://obsidian.md/).
 It accompanies a [Bible Study in Obsidian Kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503?u=selfire) that gets you hands-on with using Scripture in your personal notes.